 There are currently 14 board members of the IU Alumni Association, including the CEO of the organization, all of whom are voting members.
 There are 36 elected Executive Council members and 28 living past chairs of the organization, with 48% of all board and council members living outside the state of Indiana.
 All in all, this is a large group of professionals with which Rebecca and her team must develop engaging, lasting relationships.

-While the board meetings have all been virtual throughout 2020, the organization typically meets multiple times a year in Indiana.
-The Executive Council meets twice a year in Indianapolis and Bloomington, IN, and are joined by the Board of Managers.
+While the board meetings have all been virtual since 2020, the organization typically meets multiple times a year in Indiana.
+The Executive Council meets twice a year in Indianapolis and Bloomington, IN, and is joined by the Board of Managers.
 The board itself then meets three additional times throughout the year.